-Toolroom Machine Operation One-Year Program: Code 853 Advisors: Dallas Garrett, Roger Dick
+Toolroom Machine Operation One-Year Program: Code 853 Advisors: Roger Dick drilling machines, and milling machines.

-A one-year program designed to provide career training as a toolroom machine operator.
-As a toolroom machine operator, the worker finds himself/herself in the largest group of the metalworking trades.
-Machine tools are stationary, powerdriven machines which hold the metal that is to be cut, shaved, ground or drilled.
-Some of the more common are engine lathes, turret lathes, grinding machines. drilling machines, and milling machines.
 Machine tool operators use these tools to shape metal to exact dimensions.
 A semi-skilled worker operates a machine tool on which the speeds and operation sequence have been set by a more skilled employee.
 He/she places the metal stock in the machine and makes sure it is secured tightly.
 He/she then checks to make sure that the machine has done a proper job through the use of simple measuring devices.
 A skilled operator usually works with a single type of machine.
 He/she plans and sets up the correct sequence of operation based on blueprint information.
 He/she adjusts speed and other controls and selects the proper cutting tools or instruments for the operation.
 He/she must also know how to use all the special attachments for the machine, plus be able to use precision measuring instruments.
 High employability.